-When a person dies, his/her property passes to his/her personal representative.
-The personal representative then has the duty to distribute the deceased's money and property in accordance with the law, the will - if there is one - or the laws of intestacy if there is no will.
+When a person dies, their property passes to their personal representative.
+The personal representative then distributes the deceased's person’s assets (money, possessions and property) in accordance with the law, the will - if there is one - or the laws of intestacy if there is no will.
 These assets are described as the deceased person’s estate.

-A Testator is a person who has made a will.
+A testator is a person who has made a will.
 If you die without making a will, you are said to die intestate.
-If that happens, your money and property is distributed in accordance with the rules set out in the Succession Act, 1965.
+If that happens, your money and property is distributed in accordance with the rules set out in the Succession Act, 1965 – see ‘Intestacy’ below.

 There are some restrictions on what you can do in a will.
-In general, you may not completely disinherit a spouse/civil partner and, if you do, your spouse/civil partner may claim his/her legal right share.
-You are not obliged to leave any assets to your children but if you do not, they may be able to make a claim on the basis that you have not fulfilled your obligations towards them.
-Apart from that, you may dispose of your estate (estate is the term used to describe all of your assets, your money, property, etc.) in whatever way you like.
+In general, you cannot completely disinherit a spouse or civil partner.
+If you do, your spouse or civil partner may claim their legal right share.
+You do not have to leave any assets to your children but if you do not, they may be able to make a claim on the basis that you have not fulfilled your obligations towards them.
+Apart from that, you may dispose of your estate in whatever way you like.

-- an executor or executors - this is a person or people appointed by the deceased person in his/her will.
+- An executor or executors - this is a person or people appointed by the deceased in their will.

-- an administrator(s) - this is usually the next of kin or a lawyer.
-An administrator is appointed where there is no will, or where no executor is nominated in the will or where the executor has predeceased the testator or is unwilling or unable to act as executor.
+- An administrator(s) - this is usually the next of kin or a lawyer.
+An administrator is appointed where there is no will, or where no executor is nominated in the will, or where the executor has died before the testator or is unwilling or unable to act as executor.

 - Spouse or civil partner